Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 When the Stress boxes are not sufficient, characters may take a Consequence to avoid being Taken Out by an attack.
 Note that, in Space·Time, most threats, even verbal ones, are deadly, so there is only one Consequence slot.
 That's easy to remember, there's only one slot in your character sheet.

+### Fate Refresh

+You start with a Fate Refresh of 3.
+That's how many Fate Points you can put on your character sheet at the start of every session.
+So, just write 3.
+You can increase it later.

+### Experience & Plunder

+You start without any Experience & Plunder, so that box remains empty for the time being.

 ### ...and almost ready

 Space·Time Trotsky is ready.
 We still need to finish customizing the setting.